 Put Delta is mirrored by the horizontal axis at zero to create the delta profiles of the binary put options.
 For this reason, the Delta of a binary put option is always zero or negative, and it has its lowest value when the option is in-the-money.
 The Delta of a binary put option approaches negative infinity when the time to expiration of the option approaches zero.

-Put Delta for futures vs. Put Delta for options
+Put Delta for Futures vs. Put Delta for Options

 Unlike options, which usually have a non-linear profit and loss profile, futures have a linear profit and loss profile.
 Therefore, the Delta and the resulting equivalent position apply only to the underlying price.